Beatle Bob: Reception

-Matonis has received both positive and negative reception of his dancing and concert attendance.
+Matonis received both positive and negative reception of his dancing and concert attendance.
 Robert Schneider of The Apples in Stereo said that "in a business that breeds pretension, it's heartwarming to see someone respond so honestly to the music".
 Local club owner Bob Putnam described Matonis as "the glue that keeps the St. Louis music scene together", adding that for local bands who are unlikely to find career success, seeing Matonis dancing in front of them can make them feel special.

-However, Matonis has also faced criticism from other concert-goers.
-He has repeatedly been accused of stealing merchandise, and misrepresenting his own connections to the music industry, and musicians have taken issue with the fact that he rarely pays money to see live music, robbing the performing artist of revenues.
-One strategy involves securing free entry to events by claiming to be associated with local radio station KDHX, for which he has been criticised by staff at the station.
-He has been banned from several clubs and record stores in the St. Louis area.
-Matonis himself claims that most of these incidents were a result of misunderstandings.
+However, Matonis also faced criticism from other concert-goers.
+He was repeatedly accused of stealing merchandise, and misrepresenting his own connections to the music industry, and musicians took issue with the fact that he rarely paid money to see live music, robbing the performing artist of revenues.
+One strategy involves securing free entry to events by claiming to be associated with local radio station KDHX, for which he was criticised by staff at the station.
+He was banned from several clubs and record stores in the St. Louis area.
+Matonis himself claimed that most of these incidents were a result of misunderstandings.

-Some concert-goers also find his frenetic dancing disruptive and selfish; a website was set up by a local music fan, beatlebobsitdown.com, for other audience members to post complaints about Matonis.
+Some concert-goers also found his frenetic dancing disruptive and selfish; a website was set up by a local music fan, beatlebobsitdown.com, for other audience members to post complaints about Matonis.
 In their blog, St. Louis indie-rock band So Many Dynamos remarked, "So what's the problem?
 Well, he always gets into shows free, always shows up late, and always pushes his way past everybody to get to the front right by the stage.
 This is extra annoying because we always try to make our shows as comfortable as possible for us and for the people that like our band...
 The other issue is that I have personally seen him steal things from show patrons and from bands.
 Once, I went to a show, saw him walk to the back of the venue where some kid had set his jacket, drape it over his arm, and walk out."